MUSEUMS FOR THE PRICE OF NONE

 Artpace promotes art as a dynamic social force by

-military are welcomed free to the Blue Star Contemporary Art Center, the first and longest-running venue for contemporary art in San
+military are welcomed free to the Blue Star Contemporary Art Museum, the first and longest-running venue for contemporary art in San

 Antonio.
 Blue Star serves as an incubator for contemporary art in the city,

-The Coppini Academy of Fine Art was founded by the sculptor
+The Coppini Academy of Fine Art was founded by the Italian-born

-Pompeo Coppini and his protégé Waldine Tauch in 1945 and is devoted to classic
+sculptor Pompeo Coppini and his protégé Waldine Tauch in 1945 and is devoted to

-permanent collection of Texas art, most notably the Edgar B. Davis Collection
+collection of Texas art, most notably the Edgar B. Davis Collection chronicled

 exhibitions from its holdings as well as exhibitions of contemporary San

-and an exhibition institution, and as a part of its mission preserves the
+educational and exhibition institution.
+As a part of its mission it preserves

-former Ursuline Convent and Academy, founded in 1851, as a place of historic
+the former Ursuline Convent and Academy, founded in 1851, as a place of